MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 ## Memory Model - The Software Perspective

-TODO
+Programming languages vary greatly in how they approach memory and concurrency, depending on their design goals.
+Some languages pretend concurrency doesn't exist, while others embrace it in their core features.
+Likewise, some languages may force you deep into the weeds of memory management, and others do not even expose the concept of memory[^3].
+Further, under the surface, compilers perform all sorts of magic to make code run on many hardware platforms and with high performance.

+Like a programming language's syntax defines what sequence of characters are legal, a language's memory model is a contract between the programmer and the compiler (and thus, hardware) on legal behaviour of concurrent memory accesses.
+In this section, we will see the factors which go into a programming language's memory model.

+[^3]: Some programming languages, particularly functional languages, do not have the concept of shared mutable memory.
+Thread safety is effectively "solved" in such languages.

 ### Read-modify-write operations

-Even with the most basic, naive hardware memory model, we can't just write programs which behave correctly with multiple threads active.
-Consider the this sequence of CPU instructions which a compiler might generate:
+Even with the most basic hardware memory model underneath us, we can't guilelessly write correct programs with multiple threads active.
+Consider the case of incrementing an integer in memory, which a compiler might translate to this sequence of CPU instructions:

 1. Read the value `V` of memory location `M` into a register `R`.
 2. Increment `R` by 1.
 I.e. `V = V + 1`.
 3. Write the new value of `V` in `R` back into memory location `M`.

-This is a classic "read-modify-write" operation which is the bread and butter of software.
+This is a classic "read-modify-write" operation and is the bread and butter of software.
 Read data from memory, do something do it, then write the result back to memory.
 Now, what happens if two threads execute this operation at the same time?
 Imagine `V` begins equal to 0.

 | Time | Thread 1       | Thread 2       |
 | ---- | -------------- | -------------- |